-Some are slightly off the park and lack the pre-war character but allow you to live in Gramercy for less than a classic brownstone.
+Some of the apartments off of the park don’t have the pre-war character but allow you to live in Gramercy for less than a classic brownstone.
 Closer to Murray Hill, you’ll find skyscraper apartment buildings with amenities like doormen, in-building laundry, dry cleaning, and common rooftops.
 In addition, several of these new buildings have health clubs, swimming pools, parking garages and are even pet friendly.

 |Building Address||# no-fee apts|